Costache Aristia: Final activities

 In 1864, Costache and Lucsița Aristia were living on Stejar Street.
 They declared themselves "of Hellenic origin, of Romanian birth, [and] of Christian Orthodox religion".
 His daughter Aristeea married the biologist Dimitrie Ananescu that same year; the younger Alexandrina was from 1871 the wife of Alexandru Radu Vardalah.
 Following the transformation of Saint Sava, Costache was assigned a chair at the new University of Bucharest, but resigned in favor of his pupil Epaminonda Francudi.
 In the 1870s part of his Giulești vineyard was taken over by the Romanian state.

 Aristia was largely inactive during the final two decades of his life.
 In April 1867, he endorsed Constantin Dimitriade's effort to introduce more rigorous acting through a translation of Joaquín Bastús' manual, Tratado de Declamación.
 It appeared that same year, but proved to be "tedious, complicated, and quickly outdated."
 One other exception was an 1868 article for Ateneul Român, where he campaigned for the adaptation of Romanian poetry to classical hexameters.
 That same year, Bolliac's newspaper, Trompetta Carpaților, asked Romanian authorities to sponsor Aristia's complete translation of the Iliad, including its eventual publication.
 This stance was being largely ignored by the new cultural mainstream, formed around Junimea, which favored the shedding of Latin prosody in favor of more natural patterns.
 In a February 1876 issue of Convorbiri Literare, Junimist Ștefan Vârgolici described some of Aristia's lyrics as "very poorly written and very badly cadenced".
 The group also promoted a less pretentious version of the Iliad, as provided by its member, Ioan D. Caragiani.

 Completely blind from 1872, Aristia dictated his final poem, written in memory of philanthropist Ana Davila, accidentally poisoned in 1874.
 In May 1876, he received from the Romanian state the Bene Merenti Medal, First class, at the same time as Grigore Alexandrescu, Dora d'Istria, and Aaron Florian.
 Beginning that year, the Aristias rented a home on Sfinții Voievozi Street, west of Podul Mogoșoaiei, where Costache hosted a literary salon.
 As noted by his grandson Constantin D. Ananescu, the aging and debilitated poet still rejoiced upon witnessing Romania's full emancipation from the Ottoman Empire with the 1877–1878 War of Independence.
 He died in his Sfinții Voievozi home on April 18, 1880, after an "apoplexy".
 His body was taken for burial at Sfânta Vineri Cemetery.
 The state treasury provided 1000 lei for his "very austere" funeral.
-The poet was survived by Aristeea Ananescu, his other daughter having died before him.